external-link

 When autocomplete results are available use up and down arrows to review and enter to go to the desired page.
 Touch device users, explore by touch or with swipe gestures.

-Home / Investing basics / Understanding risk / International diversification
+Home / Investing basics / Understanding risk / What diversification means for your investments

 Investing Risk